-According to the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending June 24, 2016, U.S. mortgage applications decreased 2.6 percent from one week earlier.
+According to the latest Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending July 29, 2022, U.S. mortgage applications increased 1.2 percent from one week earlier.